 We test and review fitness products based on an independent, multi-point methodology.
 If you use our links to purchase something, we may earn a commission.
 Read our disclosures.

 Building a home gym can be both a daunting and expensive task.
-I’ve had one now for nearly a decade and have taken pretty much all of my best advice and compiled it in this home gym guide.
+I’ve had one now for nearly a decade and have taken pretty much all of my best advice and compiled it in this ultimate home gym guide.
 Whether you plan to build a garage gym, basement gym, spare bedroom gym, or even a backyard gym, this guide will help show you how a gym at home can not only be done on any budget, but it can also improve your health, wealth, and happiness.

-The almighty Home Gym.
+The Almighty Home Gym.

 Seriously, home gym owners are a different breed of people.